cdapio/cdap/cdap-docs/admin-manual/source/system-requirements.rst

 CDAP components communicate over your network with *HBase*, *HDFS*, and *YARN*.
 For the best performance, CDAP components should be located on the same LAN, ideally running at 1 Gbps or faster.
 A good rule of thumb is to treat CDAP components as you would *Hadoop datanodes*.

+See the section below (:ref:`admin-manual-cdap-and-firewalls`) for information on configuring CDAP with a firewall and the listening ports that are used.

 .. _admin-manual-software-requirements: